 Accounts & Logins

-All your accounts should be registered to your company or a specific person within your organization.
-Most people use the terms account and login to mean the same thing, but they are not.
+All your accounts should be registered to your company with a specific point of contact within your organization.
+Most people use the words “account” and “login” to mean the same thing, but they are not.
 You pay for an account and you use the login to access and manage your account information.
 Here is a list of accounts for which you should have logins documented:

 - Domain Registration